-- (1) As provided in subsection 2.12(3) of the Instrument, a reporting issuer that is precluded from sending securityholder materials directly to NOBOs because of conflicting legal requirements in the United States or elsewhere outside of Canada shall send the materials indirectly, i.e., by forwarding the materials to NOBOs through proximate intermediaries for those securities.
+- (1) As provided in subsection 2.12(5) of the Instrument, a reporting issuer that is precluded from sending securityholder materials directly to NOBOs because of conflicting legal requirements in the United States or elsewhere outside of Canada shall send the materials indirectly, i.e., by forwarding the materials to NOBOs through proximate intermediaries for those securities.
 Subsection 2.12(3) does not require a reporting issuer to send proxy-related materials to all beneficial owners outside Canada.
-A reporting issuer need only send proxy-related material to beneficial owners who hold through proximate intermediaries that are either participants in a recognized depository, or intermediaries on the depository's intermediary master list. - (2) National Instrument 71-101 The Multijurisdictional Disclosure System provides, in Part 18, that a "U.S. issuer", as defined in that Instrument, is considered to satisfy the requirements of National Instrument 54-101, other than in respect of fees, if the issuer complies with the requirements of Rule 14a-13 under the 1934 Act for any Canadian clearing agency and any intermediary whose last address as shown on the books of the issuer is in the local jurisdiction.
-Those requirements are designed to achieve the same purpose as the requirements of the Instrument. - (3) A Canadian reporting issuer may be exempt from complying with U.S. requirements under a reciprocal provision in the U.S. Multijurisdictional Disclosure regime. - 2.3 Interim Financial Statements Interim financial statements sent to beneficial owners in accordance with National Instrument 54-102Interim Financial Statement and Report Exemption are "securityholder materials" under the Instrument.
-However, financial statements sent under National Instrument 54-102 need not be sent using the mechanisms of National Instrument 54-101 as the reporting issuer will send them directly to persons on a supplemental list.
+A reporting issuer need only send proxy-related materials to beneficial owners who hold through proximate intermediaries in a recognized depository, or intermediaries on the depository's intermediary master list. - (2) National Instrument 71-101 The Multijurisdictional Disclosure System provides, in Part 18, that a "U.S. issuer", as defined in that Instrument, is considered to satisfy the requirements of National Instrument 54-101, other than in respect of fees, if the issuer complies with the requirements of Rule 14a-13 under the 1934 Act for any Canadian clearing agency and any intermediary whose last address as shown on the books of the issuer is in the local jurisdiction.
+Those requirements are designed to achieve the same purpose as the requirements of the Instrument.

+- (3) A Canadian reporting issuer may be exempt from complying with U.S. requirements under a reciprocal provision in the U.S. Multijurisdictional Disclosure regime. - 2.3 [Deleted.]